 We know he was born in Belgium and moved to France for his studies, presumably around the mid 1950s.
 After qualifying as an engineer Coudroy got a job with a French company, possibly the Peugeot car manufacturers.
 At some point he moved to Lebanon and then Kuwait to work for Peugeot operations in the Middle East.
 The date of this move is unknown but might have been in 1964 or ’65; a few years later he was dead.

 La Nation Européenne claimed Coudroy as a Jeune Europe militant.
 If so, he wasn’t one for long.
 The movement only came into existence in ’63 and the Belgian left Europe not long after.
 Add to that Jeune Europe’s main focus being in Belgium and Italy with its France branch something of a sideshow, and you have to wonder how important Coudroy was to the movement or it to him.
+Complicating matters, the French branch was quickly banned for its support of OAS terrorists aiming for revenge on De Gaulle after he gave up Algeria; we don’t know if Coudroy became politically inactive at this point or continued with the now semi-clandestine group.
+Either decision throws different light on the strength of his engagement.

 We also know that Coudroy was fascinated by the Arab World.
 But so were Thiriart and Jeune Europe.